tldr-pages/tldr/pages/common/duf.md

 # duf

-> Disk Usage/Free Utility - a better 'df' alternative.
+> Disk Usage/Free Utility.
 > More information: <https://github.com/muesli/duf>.

 - List accessible devices:

 `duf`

-- List everything (including pseudo, duplicate, inaccessible file systems):
+- List everything (such as pseudo, duplicate or inaccessible file systems):

 `duf --all`

-- Only list specific devices or mount points:
+- Only show specified devices or mount points:

 `duf /{{path/to/directory1 path/to/directory2 ...}}`